 When we manage comfort it is important to have a strategy for quantifying comfort so that we can gauge the efficacy of our interventions.
-Many agencies recommend scales or tools to use and here are just a few
+Many agencies recommend scales or tools to use and here are just a few examples:

-Category 0 1 2 Face No particular expression or smile.
-Occasional grimace, tearing, frowning, wrinkled forehead Frequent grimace, tearing, frowning, wrinkled forehead.
-Activity (movement) Lying quietly, normal position.
-Seeking attention through movement or slow, cautious movement.
-Restless, excessive activity and/or withdrawal reflexes.
-Guarding Lying quietly, no positioning of hands over areas of the body Splinting areas of the body, tense Rigid, stiff.
-Physiology (vital signs) Baseline vital signs unchanged Change in any of the following SBP > 20 mm Hg HR > 20/min Change in any of the following: SBP > 30 mm Hg HR > 25/min Respiratory Baseline RR/SpO 2 synchronous with ventilator RR > 10 above baseline, or 5% decrease SpO 2 , or mild asynchrony with ventilator RR > 20 above baseline, or 10% decrease SpO 2 , or severe asynchrony with ventilator
+Category , , Face No perticular expression or smile.
+Occasional grimace, tearing, frowning, wrinkled forenead Frequent grimace, tearing, frowning, wrinkled forefread.
+Activity (movement) Lying quietly, normal position Seeking attention through movement or slow, cautious movement.
+Restless, excessive activity ancitor withdrawal referens.
+Guarding Lying quietly, no positioning of hands over areas of the body Spiriting areas of the body, tense Rigid, self.
+Physiology (vital signs) Baseline vital signs unchanged Change in any of the following: Change in any of the billowing SBP > 30 mm Hg IG3 > 25/min 587 > 50 mm Hg 168 > 25/mm Respiratory Baseine RP/SpO 3 synchronous with ventilator RR > 10 above baseline, or 5% decrease SpO 3 , or mid asynchrony with vertilator RR > 20 above baseine, or 10% decrease SpO 3 , or severe asynchrony with vertilator